noear/eggg/README.md

             assert false;
         }

-        //If it is a hot-swappable device, it can be removed after use. eggg.remove(type);
+        //If it is a hot-swappable project, the cache can be removed after use. eggg.remove(type);
     }
 }